This post may include affiliate links; see our disclosure policy.

 These best salad recipes make eating colorful, fresh foods easy and delicious.
 The days of boring salad ideas are over!
-As cookbook authors, these are the recipes we turn to time and time again.
+These are the recipes we turn to time and time again.

 Salad recipes